ESP32DE/Boot-Linux-ESP32S3-Playground/README.md

 # Boot-Linux-ESP32S3-Playground

-This is a playground for the [Boot Linux on ESP32-S3](http://wiki.osll.ru/doku.php/etc:users:jcmvbkbc:linux-xtensa:esp32s3) which was done by the Legend: [jcmvbkbc](https://github.com/jcmvbkbc)
+This is a playground for Boot Linux on ESP32-S3.

 Example kernel and rootfs images built from the above [wiki sources](http://wiki.osll.ru/doku.php/etc:users:jcmvbkbc:linux-xtensa:esp32s3) as well as a [toolchain archive](http://wiki.osll.ru/doku.php/etc:users:jcmvbkbc:linux-xtensa:esp32s3)